From BR Bullpen

 Kuei-Chang Tseng was a lifetime .335 hitter in the Chinese Professional Baseball League before scandal ended his career.

 Tseng played in the 1985 World Junior Championship, 1989 Asian Championship and 1989 Intercontinental Cup.
 In the 1990 Baseball World Cup, he went 3 for 19 with a walk and a double as Taiwan's right fielder.
-He played in the 1990 Asian Games.
+He played in the 1990 Asian Games and 1990 Goodwill Games.
 Tseng hit .316/.440/.526 with 7 runs in 9 games for Taiwan in the 1991 Intercontinental Cup; only Kun-Han Lin had a better OPS for Taiwan.
 He had two assists in right field and made one error.

 Tseng turned pro with the China Times Eagles in 1993.
 He hit .337/.379/.477 and led the CPBL in hits (109) and average.
 He was named the CPBL Rookie of the Year and made the Best Ten as one of the loop's top three outfielders.
 He batted .340/.418/.442 in 1994 and led the league in OBP but was .020 behind average leader Angel Gonzalez.
 He tied George Hinshaw for 5th in the league in average.